jbsmithdba/hardcore-veggies/README.md

 You will build a "Hardcore Produce" leaderboard, which is a list of the top five hardcore fruit & veggie names paired with the number of times that they have been mentioned on Twitter or Facebook.

 For simplicity's sake, we've stubbed out an API interface within a library (see [api.js](js/api.js)).
-The library provides a `Poller()` class with a `.poll()` method that allows you to set some options and provide a callback function that will be called when the poller returns data.
+The library provides a `Poller()` class with a `.poll()` method.
+This method will poll for the top names of the type of produce requested in each poll ('fruits' or 'veggies').

-Upon each poll, the API will send an array of objects to your callback function.
-Each object will contain an item name and its associated count, sorted descending by count.
-As a limitation for this test, each poll will only return the type of produce you request for that poll ('fruits' or 'veggies').
+Your task is to use the poll method to implement a solution that handles multiple asynchronous responses to build the "Hardcore Produce" leaderboard.
 The leaderboard that you build should satisfy these basic requirements:

 * Visually adhere to the provided [PSD](Leaderboard.psd).
 * Every 15 seconds, update the leaderboard to show the latest produce names and counts, sorted descending by count.